|

 interaction, with occasional excursions in odd directions, such as recreational

-stormy relationship with the technical writers at the SEI taught me a good deal
+stormy relationship with the technical writing group at the SEI taught me a good deal

 about both writing and editing, as well as getting along with people in spite of

-never seem to have both the time and an exciting topic at the same time.
+never seem to have both the time and an exciting topic simultaneously.
 When I

-get around to the task, I likely will not be writing a novel.
+get around to the task, the product likely will not be a novel, but who knows.

 Since I began building Lionel Deimel’s Farrago, my writing has

 expanded beyond the technical.
-I now am as likely to be writing poetry or
+I now am as likely to be writing poetry,

 I have been playing musical instruments since I was in the third grade, and I